Lineage

 Reconstructing a cross-service workflow

-With upstream_service, task_id, and parent_invocation_id all propagated, an operator can reconstruct the full call graph across services:
+With upstream_service, task_id, and parent_invocation_id all propagated, an operator can attempt to reconstruct the full call graph across services:

 - Query each service's audit log by